zzhangjii/learning-library/ApplicationIntegration-labguide.md

-29. Let’s now condition the *No* branching flow at the *Approved?* exclusive gateway so that when a regional manager, working in the Approve Request activity, rejects an order request, the request is routed to the Resubmit activity where the store manager can work on ait and resubmit it.
+29. Let’s now condition the *No* branching flow at the *Approved?* exclusive gateway so that when a regional manager, working in the Approve Request activity, rejects an order request, the request is routed to the *Resubmit* activity where the store manager can work on ait and resubmit it.

-      - Click on *No* above the Approved? element:
+      - Click on *No* above the *Approved?* exclusive gateway element:

         ![](./media/image71.png)

         Figure 63: Finding the No Branching Flow

-      - Two icons popup in a menu, select the *Edit (pencil) icon* element so we can specify the condition to evaluate for this *No* path through your model:
+      - Two icons popup in a menu, select the *Edit (pencil) icon* so we can specify the condition to evaluate for this *No* path through your model: